JaxTheDevG008/Dewen/README.md

 ## Purpose
 Most task and project management websites these days force a subscription on you, obligate you to use AI, and use your data to train models without your consent.

-To learn frontend, backend, full-stack, and APIs, I thought that it would be a good idea to build my own from scratch, completely stripped of these modern problems while delivering a clean interface, local-first privacy, and useful productivity tools.
+To learn frontend, backend, full-stack, APIs, and client-side database management, I thought that it would be a good idea to build my own from scratch, completely stripped of these modern problems while delivering a clean interface, local-first privacy, and useful productivity tools.

 ---
 ## Materials